odoo/documentation/support/user_doc.rst

 ..
 Add a page about a new topic
 .. ============================

 ..
-TODO
+TODO publish our internal tutorial : https://docs.google.com/document/d/1EP32VFjN08piZoGn1BXT6ZOVb5AKUTieeeuK10nxZz8/

 Technical Details for Nerds
 ===========================

-Advanced users may, of course, fork and clone `the GitHub repository <https://github.com/odoo/documentation-user>`_.
+Advanced users may, of course, fork and clone the `GitHub repository <https://github.com/odoo/documentation-user>`_.
 Then submit a pull request with the canonical Git/GitHub workflow.

 See our `README <https://github.com/odoo/documentation-user/blob/13.0/README.rst>`_ file about building